interrzero/base-docker-images/README.md

 ### Recommended Version Pinning

-The images are tagged with [Semantic Versioning](https://semver.org/) and also with the installed language's major (i.e. `python-base:3`, `nodejs-base:24`) and major + minor (i.e. `python-base:3.13`, `go-base:1.25`, `nodejs-base:24.6`) versions (currently implemented for Python, Node.js, OpenJDK, and Go).
+The images are tagged with [Semantic Versioning](https://semver.org/) and also with the installed language's major (i.e. `python-3.13-base:3`, `nodejs-24-base:24`) and major + minor (i.e. `python-3.13-base:3.13`, `go-base:1.25`, `nodejs-24-base:24.6`) versions (currently implemented for Python, Node.js, OpenJDK, and Go).

 If you want to ensure that your image's installed language is not updated to a potentially non-backwards-compatible version, you can pin the version of the image you are using to the specific version of the language you want - i.e. `python-3.13-base:3.13` or `nodejs-base:24.6`.

-Note, however, that due to the limitations of our using Chainguard's free tier, we can only keep the latest wolfi-base image up-to-date, so once wolfi-base moves to python 3.14 or nodejs 25 for example, the python-base:3.13 or nodejs-base:24.6 will no longer be automatically patched by our workflows.
+Note, however, that due to the limitations of our using Chainguard's free tier, we can only keep the latest wolfi-base image up-to-date, so once wolfi-base stops releasing updates to python 3.13 for example, we will move to python 3.14 or nodejs 25.
+The `python-3.13-base:3.13` or `nodejs-20-base:24.6` will no longer be automatically patched by our workflows.
+You will need to switch to the newer version of the images, such as `python-3.14-base`, which will be provided in this repository on best effort basis.

-On the other hand, pinning your image to `python-base:3` or `nodejs-base:24` for example, allows you to receive all security updates within that major version, but it will also force you to upgrade to the next minor version whenever wolfi-base is updated to that version of the language.
+On the other hand, pinning your image to `python-3.13-base:3` or `nodejs-24-base:24` for example, allows you to receive all security updates within that major version, but it will also force you to upgrade to the next minor version whenever wolfi-base is updated to that version of the language, which will bring security updates with it.

 Both choices have tradeoffs and is a decision you need to make based on your project's needs.